 Objectives of the phase: to report on results from the evaluation (final answers to the Evaluation Questions (final findings) and formulate conclusions and recommendations).
 Main activities of evaluators

-- Analysis and synthesis of the evidence and data collected during the previous phases to provide a final answer to the Evaluation Questions. - Preparation of the Draft Final Report; its content is described in Annex V. - Face-to-face presentation of the Draft Final Report in Luanda to the Reference Group, supported by a slide presentation. - Preparation of a response to the draft QAG (Quality Assessment Grid) formulated by the Evaluation Manager via the EVAL module18. - Once the comments on the Draft Final Report are received from the Evaluation Manager, addressing those that are relevant and producing the Final Report, upload to the EVAL module; its content is described in Annex V. While potential quality issues, factual errors or methodological problems should be corrected, comments linked to diverging judgements may be either accepted or rejected.
-In the latter instance, the evaluators must explain the reasons in writing (free format). - Preparation of the Executive Summary and upload to the EVAL module by using the compulsory format given in the module. - Inclusion of an executive summary (free text format) in the Final Report (see Annex V).
+- Analysis and synthesis of the evidence and data collected during the previous phases to provide a final answer to the Evaluation Questions. - Preparation of the Draft Final Report; its content is described in Annex V. - Face-to-face presentation of the Draft Final Report in Luanda to the Reference Group, supported by a slide presentation. - Preparation of a response to the draft QAG (Quality Assessment Grid) formulated by the Evaluation Manager via the EVAL module. - Once the comments on the Draft Final Report are received from the Evaluation Manager, addressing those that are relevant and producing the Final Report, upload to the EVAL module; its content is described in Annex V. While potential quality issues, factual errors or methodological problems should be corrected, comments linked to diverging judgements may be either accepted or rejected.
+In the latter instance, the evaluators must explain the reasons in writing (free format).